 Cardiac Clearance – Preoperative cardiac evaluation to determine cardiac risk before surgery.
 This information helps determine the increased risk for a cardiovascular event during surgery.
 It can help the patient and surgeon better understand the benefit-to-risk ratio of a procedure and may lead to intervention that decrease risk.

-Wellness Exams – A wellness exam is a review of your general well-being.
-The physician reviews your medical problems, perform a physical examination and make recommendations concerning your health.
-This may include general recommendations regarding diet and exercise, and age-appropriate cancer screenings.
+Cardiology Exams – A cardiology exam is a review of your general cardiac health.
+The physician reviews your medical history and/or concern, perform a physical examination and make recommendations concerning your heart health.
+This may include general recommendations regarding diet and exercise, and age-appropriate cardiac screenings.